hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ## Actions

-Use [Buttons](/components/button) and [Dropdowns](/components/dropdown) in the Page Header to highlight page level functions and actions that impact the page holistcally.
+Use [Buttons](/components/button) and [Dropdowns](/components/dropdown) in the Page Header to highlight functions and actions that impact the page as a whole.
 Examples of this include:

 - Creating new objects that are listed within the page
 - Surfacing management details like connecting to an API